Top-of-the-funnel content: the importance of prioritizing your content strategy

 It’ll drive visitors to your site, but they may not necessarily be interested in your products or services.
 They may just be interested in learning how to make a graph in Excel but not care about your excellent project management tool.

-👉 If you want to start growing fast, TOFU content isn’t the way.
+👉 If you want to generate leads fast, TOFU content isn’t the way.

 TOFU without BOFU is worthless